nubbsterr/ELK-SIEM-Setup/README.md

 Now we login using our <strong>`elastic` superuser credentials</strong> and NOT the `kibana_system` user.
 ![IT WORKED!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/elastic-login-success.png)

-Many hours, days, a VM restart, and many sweaty, hair-pulling moments have finally led both me and <strong>you</strong> to this moment!
-We have a frontend!

 # Intermission: Creating Our Own User
 Click the `Explore on my own` button to continue to the Elastic UI.
 Once we're in, our sole goal is to create an admin user for ourself, so that we don't need to log in to the `elastic` superuser every time.